HideX4/Electrical-parts-analysis/README.md

 This project consists of a **Flutter** frontend and a **Flask** backend for project.
 The backend processes requests and returns sentiment predictions (0=transistor, 1=resistor, or 2=capacitor).

+### 🧩 My Contributions

+I was responsible for the complete development lifecycle of the **Electrical Components Identification App**, covering both machine learning and application development.
+My work included:

+- **Data Acquisition & Preparation:**
+  - Collected and labeled image data for electrical components.
+  - Handled data cleaning, augmentation, and normalization to improve model robustness and generalization.

+- **Model Development:**
+  - Trained image classification models (CNN-based architecture) to identify different components.
+  - Performed model evaluation using accuracy, confusion matrices, and cross-validation to optimize performance.

+- **Application Development:**
+  - Designed and built a user-friendly interface for the app.
+  - Integrated the trained model into the application for real-time predictions.

+- **Deployment:**
+  - Packaged and deployed the app to a production-ready environment.
+  - Ensured smooth end-to-end functionality, from image upload to component prediction.
 ---

 ## Project Structure